zeitgeistpm/documentation/docs/liquidity.md

 The New York Stock Exchange, on the other hand, is a highly liquid market.
 For every asset, markets makers set buy and sell prices at which they are willing to execute virtually any trade, and thus facilitate trading.
-Using modern technology, assets can be bough and sold within seconds.
+Using modern technology, assets can be bought and sold within seconds.
 The only downside for investors is that markets makers charge trading fees and/or make use of a bid/ask spread (market makers sell higher than they buy), hoping to take a profit from the trades.